-Avoiding unplanned downtime of rotating machinery is an important tool for improving productivity for manufacturers.
-Modern VSD have offer a wide range of protective functions to protect both the drive and connected motor.
-Adding a condition monitoring system extends this protection to critical fans, pumps, and gearboxes and other equipment.
+Avoiding unplanned downtime of rotating machinery is an important tool for improving the productivity of manufacturing.
+Modern VSD’s offer a wide range of functions to protect both the drive and connected motor.
+Adding a condition monitoring system extends this protection to critical fans, pumps, gearboxes and other equipment.

 The condition-based monitoring solution developed by Mitsubishi Electric and e-F@ctory Alliance Partners Schaeffler moves the game on still further.
-It uses special application code in the Mitsubishi 800 Series VSD to work in directly conjunction with Schaeffler sensors.
-By processing the valuable data from the sensor enables the VSD to provide the operator with actionable insights in real-time.
+It uses specific application code in the Mitsubishi 800 Series VSD to work in direct conjunction with Schaeffler sensors.
+Processing the valuable data from the sensors enables the VSD to provide the operator with actionable insights in real-time.

-It provides a “plug and play” solution allowing operators to monitor the health of the complete drive train from VSD and motor through to the driven equipment.
-It supports two individual sensors per VSD for monitoring both the motor and a gearbox, pump, compressor, or fan by the VSD.
+It provides a plug and play solution allowing operators to monitor the health of the complete drive train from the VSD and motor through to the driven equipment.
+It also supports two individual sensors per VSD for monitoring both the motor and gearbox, pump, compressor, or fan.

 How does a condition monitoring system work?

 All rotating electro-mechanical equipment will vibrate to some degree.
 Over time vibrations increase due to wear and tear or damage.
-According to Mitsubishi Electric, analysing and interpreting vibration patterns as something of a ‘dark-art’.
+According to Mitsubishi Electric analysing and interpreting vibration patterns is something of a dark art.
 Recognising these patterns is the function of the Smart Condition Monitoring System.

 The SCM includes component templates for entering operational data for fans, pumps, toothed belt drives, clutches, gearbox stages and shafts.
 A teach function allows the SCM sensor to learn how the machine behaves in its normal operating state.
 It then creates a memory map of the vibration readings.
 A database integrated into the sensor also contains data from Schaeffler for standard rolling bearings.
 By recognising imbalance, misalignment and knocking, the system detects damage to the relevant components.